-Omitted or insufficient information submitted after the transaction due date but prior to the deadline for a candidate, treasurer, or Other Filer to request a hearing will result in a 50% per item reduction of the penalty, if the information is deemed sufficient.
+Omitted or insufficient information submitted after the amendment deadline transaction due date but prior to the deadline for a candidate, treasurer, or independent expenditure filer Other Filer to request a hearing will result in a 50% per item reduction of the penalty, if the information is deemed sufficient.
 If a hearing is requested, the omitted or insufficient information may be submitted up to the date of the hearing, and if deemed sufficient, will result in a 50% per item reduction of the penalty.